-Much has been written in the past few months about something called Rule 240.
-Some pundits, such as Joe Brancatelli, writing on Portfolio.com, claim it’s an “urban travel legend” and no longer exists.
-Others, such as Today Show travel guru Peter Greenberg, insist that it is real.
+Much has been written about something called Rule 240.
+Some pundits claim it’s an “urban travel legend” and no longer exists.
+Others disagree.

 What is Rule 240?
 Well, back in the days when airlines were regulated by a government agency, they all had to abide by some sensible rules to protect passengers in case of, among other things, a cancellation or misconnection that was within the airline’s control.
 These rules were incorporated in the airlines’ contracts of carriage.
 Post-deregulation, these rules no longer had to be followed, but some airlines, whether formed after or before deregulation, perhaps because they were too lazy to completely rewrite their contracts, kept the same rules.
 Airlines formed after deregulation typically didn’t incorporate these rules into their contracts, and some have done away with them.